-- 9) Organisation charts of functional and line management responsibilities - 10) List of directors and senior executives, with brief details of responsibilities, qualifications, experience, age, current salary package (cash, superannuation and fringe benefits) - 11) Details of salary packages paid to all related parties for the past five financial years (including cash salary, superannuation and all fringe benefits eg private use of motor vehicle) - 12) Detailed information as to the duties undertaken by each party (including hours worked per week, responsibilities, tasks, etc) and variation in duties over the past five financial years - 13) Instructions as to whether an expert remuneration opinion will be provided in respect of the notional salary that should be allowed commensurate with the duties performed by the parties and related parties, or whether it is appropriate to utilise published salary surveys for the purpose of the report - 14) Information regarding the business conducted by each entity, including but not limited to the following, if not available from the entity website: - Brochures and profiles on the business and its activities - Date of establishment - Area of operation including any specialisation - Customer spread and details of arrangements with customers - Market share and position - Major competitors - Barriers to market entry - Capital and funding requirements - Number of employees and their duties - Current industry conditions and assessment of future prospects - Copies of any statutory returns to industry regulators - 15) For larger businesses, any short or medium term intention to trade sale, list on the ASX or NSX

-- 16) Bank statement for all accounts at the latest year end and a copy of bank reconciliations - 17) Information to support the valuation of any stock on hand at the latest financial year end - 18) Listing of all work completed or services provided pre year end that were billed after year end (work in progress at balance date) at the latest financial year end - 19) Confirmation that there have not been any material movements in the balances of stock and work in progress between the beginning and end of each of the last five years.
-Should this not be the case, provide details of the closing balances of stock and work in progress for the five years prior to the current year - 20) Detailed listing (preferably depreciation schedules associated with financial year accounting) of property, plant and equipment as at the latest financial year end.
-Also include any recent valuations of entity assets particularly freehold land and buildings (if any) - 21) Details of any improvements to a property held, occurring subsequent to the financial year end but prior to the property valuation date - 22) Details of any important contracts or agreements between the entity/entities and their customers or suppliers, including supply contracts, lease or hire purchase arrangements - 23) Detail of any patents, licences, contracts and protection of intellectual property - 24) Detail of planned future capital expenditure - 25) Details of any material contingent liabilities of the entity at the present time which are not noted in the accounts as at the latest financial year end - include guarantees and any litigation affecting the entity
+Enti ty/business - Information requirements 10) Copies of Fringe Benefits Tax (FBT) returns and working papers for the past three FBT years 11) Details of salary packages paid to all related parties for the past three financial years (including cash salary, superannuation and all fringe benefits e.g. private use of motor vehicle) 12) Detailed information as to the duties undertaken by each party (including hours worked per week, responsibilities, tasks, etc) and variation in duties over the past three financial years 13) Instructions as to whether an expert remuneration opinion will be provided in respect of the notional salary that should be allowed commensurate with the duties performed by the parties and related parties, or whether it is appropriate to utilise published salary surveys 14) Bank statement for main trading account at the latest year end and a copy of bank reconciliation 15) Information to support the valuation of any stock on hand at the latest financial year end 16) Listing of all work completed or services provided pre year end that were billed after year end (work in progress at balance date) at the latest financial year end 17) Confirmation that there have not been any material movements in the balances of stock and work in progress between the beginning and end of each of the last three years.
+Should this not be the case, provide details of the closing balances of stock and work in progress for the three years prior to the current year 18) Detailed listing (preferably depreciation schedules associated with financial year accounting) of property, plant and equipment as at the latest financial year end.
+Also include any recent valuations of entity assets - particularly freehold land and buildings (if any) 19) Details of any improvements to a property held, occurring subsequent to the financial year end but prior to the property valuation date 20) Detail of any patents, licences, contracts and protection of intellectual property